Crimson Tide vs. Terrapins: Second Round Betting Trends, Record ATS, Home/Road Splits

 Alabama vs. Maryland: Betting Trends, Record ATS, Home/Road Splits - Second Round

 The No. 8 seed Maryland Terrapins (22-12) are 8.5-point underdogs in their second round NCAA Tournament matchup against the No. 1 seed Alabama Crimson Tide (30-5) on Saturday at 9:40 PM on TBS.
 The winner advances to the Sweet 16 in the South Region bracket.
-The point total is set at 144.5 for the matchup.
+The matchup's point total is set at 144.5.

 Alabama vs. Maryland Odds & Info